Holsteiner: Uses

 Holsteiners that reach the upper echelons of dressage are less common, but do exist.
 Successive generations of selection for jumping power have given most Holsteiners a powerful "engine."
 The studbook was ranked No. 8 in international dressage by the World Breeding Federation for Sporthorses in 2008.
 Cheenook, mentioned above as the No. 1 sire of USEF Hunters in 2008, competed up to Intermediare I dressage and participated twice in the German Federal Dressage Horse Championships.
 Holsteiners currently competing in international dressage include Liebling II (Lorentin I), Amicelli (Amigo), The Lion King B (Landos), Lanzaro (Lavall I), Samsung Cinque Cento (Cambridge), and Jamiro Rosso (Caletto).
 Holstein's impact on dressage is not limited to these horses.
 The No. 6 sire of international dressage horses, Flemmingh, had two Holsteiner parents: Lacapo, a Landgraf son, and Texas, a Carneval daughter.
 True to his ancestry, Flemmingh is known for producing knee action.
 Also on the list of top sires of FEI dressage horses are No. 14 Contango, who stands in the United States, and No. 25 Carpaccio.
 Like Cheenook, Carpaccio was also sired by Caretino.
 Holsteiners to prove themselves at the Olympic level include both the gold medal in the individual competition at the 1976 Montreal Olympics, won by Granat.
-The Marlon xx son, Montevideo, was a member of the gold medal-winning dressage team in Los Angeles.
+The Marlon xx son, Montevideo, was a member of the gold medal-winning dressage team in 1984.

 Most Holsteiners with the speed to succeed in eventing have a Thoroughbred sire.
 As a studbook, they are ranked No. 6 based on performances in international eventing.
 This point was highlighted in 2008 when Marius, a Holsteiner by Condrieu xx, won the individual gold medal in Beijing.
 Holsteiners Madrigal and Albrant have won individual bronze and team silver, and team silver, respectively.
 Holsteiners currently competing in FEI eventing include Sundancer (Sunset Boulevard xx), ADM.
 V. Schneider (Sir Shostakov xx), So Lonely (Salient xx), Master Boy (Martel xx), and Coolroy Piter (Caretino).